Tag: Sean Connery (Page 2 of 2)

 Voting has officially opened on the final to determine the best cover of all-time, and not surprisingly, Jessica Alba has already secured a massive lead.
 One glance at the image to the right and you’ve no doubt already rushed to the bathroom with Kleenex in hand, but it’s not over yet, and as soon as female voters realize they’re simply canceling out each other’s votes amongst the four male candidates, Brad Pitt will certainly gain some ground.

-Check out the other finalists below, and then head to GQ to vote.
+Check out the other finalists and head to GQ to vote.

 Newer posts »